bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 - **By TLD/Language**
     - Classifying in order of least accurate still had the problem of which order to classify sites within that category, e.g. random?
 Secondly, by the very nature that our system isn't very good at classifying sites into this poorly performing category, it's not a very good way of prioritising new sites to train as often they are simply providing more training data for other categories.
 While this is useful to add further edge cases to those categories, there is smaller return available in this when compared to building up a training dataset for the poorly performing category that has a smaller training dataset.

-    So for the next step, I focussed on improving the language classification.
-For this, I knew that TLD were going to correlate with language usage of the country, albeit with English having a strong presence in all TLDs.
+    So, for the next step, I focussed on improving the language classification.
+For this, I knew that the TLD were going to correlate with language usage of the country, albeit with English having a strong presence in all TLDs.
 I then aimed to have the same number of sites classified within each TLD.
 In practice this meant avoiding popular (English-rich) TLDs and focussing on country specific TLDs.

 As training continued, I could run the classification process over the dataset so that training gradually becomes more of a confirmation task.